 What is the difference between a domain name and a website?

+While you cannot access a website without entering its domain, you can indeed have a domain that is not linked to a website.
 Think of a domain like it’s a real-world house address, and think of your website as the house itself.
-While an empty plot of land still can still be identified by a specific street and number, your house can’t exist without being located in a specific place.
+While an empty plot of land can still be identified by a specific street and number, your house can’t exist without being located at a specific place.

 You can also use the same domain name for different websites (at different points in time).
-Just like you can knock down a house and build a brand new one in its place, so you can build a new website that’s “located” at the same address - your domain (you will have to remove the details of the old website, of course).
+Just like you can knock down a house and build a brand new one in its place, you can build a new website that uses the same domain!

 For more information or if you require any assistance, feel free to contact us at [email protected].